sanger-tol/variantcalling/README.md

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

+For further information or help, don't hesitate to get in touch on the [Slack `#pipelines` channel](https://sangertreeoflife.slack.com/channels/pipelines).
+Please [create an issue](https://github.com/sanger-tol/variantcalling/issues/new/choose) on GitHub if you are not on the Sanger slack channel.

 ## Citations